Royal Titles Act 1901

 The Royal Titles Act 1901 (1 Edw.
 7. c.
 15) was an act of the Parliament of the United Kingdom.
 It authorised the alteration of the British monarch's royal style to reflect the United Kingdom's other colonial possessions.

 The royal proclamation made by virtue of the act, issued on 4 November 1901, added the words "and of the British Dominions beyond the Seas" to the royal title in English after "Ireland", and "et terrarum transmarinarum quae in ditione sunt Britannicâ" in Latin.

-The addition was removed from the monarch's title by a proclamation made under the Royal Titles Act 1953.
+The addition was removed from the monarch's title by a proclamation made under the Royal Titles Act 1953 (1 & 2 Eliz.
+2. c.
+9).

+Subsequent developments

+The whole act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1958 (6 & 7 Eliz.
+2. c.
+46), which came into force on 23 July 1958.